 Flavia Mwangovya highlighted gaps in monitoring the implementation of the Maputo Protocol.
-The States Parties to the Protocol, which are normally required to submit regular reports attesting to their progress in transposing the Protocol into national law, do little to fulfil their duty.
+The signatory States of the Protocol, which are normally required to submit regular reports attesting to their progress in transposing the Protocol into national law, do little to fulfil their duty:

 In addition, there are still countries that haven’t signed and ratified treaties condemning FGM.
 Thus, they are not bound by any obligation to take steps to prohibit the practice and take perpetrators to courts.